MIAGroupUT/carotid-segmentation/docs/Transforms/Centerline.md

 ## Prerequisites

-This step relies on the outputs of `heatmap_transform`.
+This step relies on the outputs of `transform heatmap`.

 !!! warning "JSON parameters"
     This step does not only require the heatmap volumes but will try to